Lady-Binary/EasyLoU/COMMANDS.md

 Character will attempt to move at the given location x, y, and z, or if an ObjectID was provided, will attempt to move at the location of the given ObjectID.
 Please note that pathfinding will be used, but if there are obstacles such as doors the action will probably fail and character will stay at the original position.
 Likewise, if the location is too far from the current position than just a couple of screens, the action will probably fail and character will stay at the original position.
+A sleep() command may be desired after the call to Move() to allow the character time to walk to the location.

 ## Stop

 Parameters:
 None.

-If character is moving, it will stop.
+If the character is moving, it will stop.

 ## ScanJournal